wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 8. How do you use tradeoffs to improve performance?

-   * <strong>Understand the areas where performance is most critical</strong> - Understand and identify areas where increasing the performance of your workload will have a positive impact on efficiency or customer experience.
+   * <strong>Understand the areas where performance is most critical</strong> - Understand and identify areas where increasing the performance of the workload will have a positive impact on efficiency or customer experience.
 For example, a website that has a large amount of customer interaction can benefit from using edge services to move content delivery closer to customers.

    * <strong>Learn about design patterns and services</strong> - Research and understand the various design patterns and services that help improve workload performance.
 As part of the analysis, identify what you could trade to achieve higher performance.
 For example, using a cache service can help to reduce the load placed on database systems; however, it requires some engineering to implement safe caching or possible introduction of eventual consistency in some areas.

    * <strong>Identify how tradeoffs impact customers and efficiency</strong> - When evaluating performance-related improvements, determine which choices will impact customers and workload efficiency.
 For example, if using a key-value data store increases system performance, it is important to evaluate how the eventually consistent nature of it will impact customers.

    * <strong>Measure the impact of performance improvements</strong> - As changes are made to improve performance, evaluate the collected metrics and data.
-Use this information to determine impact that the performance improvement had on the workload, the workload’s components, and your customers.
+Use this information to determine impact that the performance improvement had on the workload, the workload’s components, and customers.
 This measurement helps you understand the improvements that result from the tradeoff, and helps you determine if any negative side-effects were introduced.

    * <strong>Use various performance-related strategies</strong> - Where applicable, utilize multiple strategies to improve performance.
 For example, using strategies like caching data to prevent excessive network or database calls, using read-replicas for database engines to improve read rates, sharding or compressing data where possible to reduce data volumes, and buffering and streaming of results as they are available to avoid blocking.